BRIDJIT vs Pyle Curb Ramps

 |Made from recycled materials?||Yes||Unknown|

 In terms of dimensions and basic design, the Pyle and BRIDJIT curb ramps are similar.
 Both products are sold in approximately 4′ long sections, with each section having roughly the same width and shape.
 However, beyond that basic similarity, there are a lot of differences:

-- BRIDJIT ramps don't have holes through them.
+- BRIDJIT ramps don’t have holes through them.
 Putting holes through a ramp section might seem like a good idea, as it allows for bolting the ramp set into the concrete curb below.
-But there are a couple of problems with this idea.
-First, most cities have rules against homeowners drilling into the curb.
-Second, in our experience, holes like this are a structural weak point.
-(Say "no" to holes!)
+But there are a couple of problems with this idea: Most cities have rules against homeowners drilling into the curb; Also, holes like this can be a structural weak point.
+(Say “no” to holes!)

 - BRIDJIT ramps are warrantied for 5 years.
 As a manufacturer, we pride ourselves on our quality.
 We’ve formulated our ramps to last a long time, and we back our product five times longer than this particular competitor.